 Where absence from work arises from a necessary attendance for a medical or like purpose that is authorised or required under this Act or from an unavoidable delay in the provision, repair, or replacement of any artificial aid of the kinds referred to in clause 17 and without which the worker is unable to work, the employer shall pay a weekly payment or portion thereof at a rate equivalent to the rate that applies for total or partial incapacity.

-11. Weekly earnings
+11. Terms used

 (1) Subject to clauses 12 to 16, for the purposes of this Schedule weekly earnings has the meaning given by this clause.